eurobae/eurobae.github.io/index.md

   - Under _Major Revision_ for the 3rd round review at _Manufacturing & Service Operations Management_
   - Presented at CIST 2025
 * [**Two Sides of Same-Day Delivery: Evaluating the Spillover Effects of Platform Fulfillment on Third-Party Sales**](https://papers.ssrn.com/abstract=4854395){: target="_blank"} (with Daegon Cho, Soo-Haeng Cho, Jin Soo Han, and Yeongwoo Kim)
-  - Under the 1st round review at _Manufacturing & Service Operations Management_
+  - In preparation for resubmission to _Manufacturing & Service Operations Management_ (1st decision: Reject and Resubmit)
   - Presented at CIST 2023 and INFORMS Annual Meeting 2024

 # Work in Progress